 To get you started, here’s some trivia for the road.
 The Selkirk Mountains were named for the Fifth Earl of Selkirk, Thomas Douglas (1771-1820).
 Hailing from Selkirk County in southern Scotland, he worked for the North West Company in Montreal and was a peer of David Thompson, the Welsh fur trader and geographer who was the first white man to explore much of the region on his search to find a river route to the Pacific Ocean.

-Happy Traveling and see you out in the West!
+Happy traveling and see you out on the International Selkirk Loop!